akshayscu/akshayscu.github.io/README.md

 => signUpApp.js & todoApp.js: For future use, to provide more features!

+(There is always one default list for the user at the start)

 *How to Use:*

 	1. Sign in with your Google account credentials.